eea/eea.docker.tct/README.md

 3. See it in action: [http://localhost:8000](http://localhost:8000)

 ### Development instructions

+1. Customize docker orchestration for local development:

+        $ cp docker-compose.override.yml.example docker-compose.override.yml

+By default, it replaces nginx service with a dummy container, builds a local image for app service and maps the project directory inside the app container.

+You can add a fixed port number instead the floating one by specifying it under the ports directive (e.g. "8000:80" instead of "80").

+Make sure the database user and password from `demo.env` is matching the ones from `init.sql` file.

-* Start stack, all services should be "Up" :
+2. Start stack, all services should be "Up" :

         $ docker-compose up -d
         $ docker-compose ps